springfall2008/batpred/docs/customisation.md

 Note this option only applies when iboost_solar and iboost battery are both off.

-- **switch.predbat_iboost_on_discharge** If set to on allows iBoost to run even if the battery is discharging to the grid, otherwise it won't run in these circumstances.
+- **switch.predbat_iboost_on_export** If set to on allows iBoost to run even if the battery is force exporting to the grid, otherwise it won't run in these circumstances.

 - **switch.iboost_prevent_discharge** When set will stop your battery from discharging when iBoost is active and thus prevent your battery from draining to the diverter.
 This switch will it will work in all modes is not recommended to be used when iBoost Solar is enabled as it will prevent your battery from discharging during excess solar periods